Moltenhead/MEPper/README.md

 # MEPper
-*Map scriber for old school games*
+*Map scriber for "old-school" games and the likes...*
 <br/><br/>

 ## Hosted App